-At this past virtual Ignite 2021 conference, Microsoft announced that their Microsoft Defender for Cloud service will provide native support for AWS.
+At this past virtual Ignite 2021 conference, Microsoft announced that their Microsoft Defender for Cloud service will provide native support for Amazon Web Services (AWS).
 Multi-cloud protection has become a priority for most businesses.
 Flexera’s 2021 State of the Cloud report showed that 92% of organizations now have a multi-cloud strategy.

 Microsoft Defender for Cloud was previously called Azure Security Center and Azure Defender.
 It is a Cloud Security Posture Management (CSPM) offering that is intended to provide protection for your hybrid and multi-cloud workloads as well as find weaknesses in your cloud configurations.
 Like its name suggests, it is intended to strengthen the overall security posture of your multi-cloud environment.